Ensemble Theatre, October 23

 To evade a ban, film director Elia Kazan disguised the sizzling sexual tension in Tennessee Williams’ screenplay with B-grade comedy, resulting in a weird tonality of trying to be two things at once.
 Fast forward to now, and director Shaun Rennie had to unravel other complications in presenting this 2015 stage adaption of Williams’ screenplay, penned by Pierre Laville and Emily Mann.
 Rennie didn’t need to fear the prude police, but he did need to tread warily in how this childlike, 19-year-old virgin wife in 1950s Mississippi might appear through a contemporary feminist lens.
 He and actor Kate Cheel (Baby Doll) have arrived at a performance that, at its best, has sparks flying, and is perched on the edge of something even better.

 What they haven’t managed is to make the character more engaging and less dim before her sexual awakening.
-Where Baker found a way to both juvenile and radioactive, Cheel settles for petulance in her early exchanges with Jamie Oxenbould.
+Where Baker found a way to be both juvenile and radioactive, Cheel settles for petulance in her early exchanges with Jamie Oxenbould.
 He, playing her husband, Archie Lee, excels in layering pathos into this flabby, aging, sweaty, boozy loser, who just happens to have lucked into snapping up the prize of Baby Doll before her pappy died.

 Enter the younger, more attractive Silva Vacarro, whose efficient cotton gin has pinched all Archie’s business.
 When Archie burns down Silva’s operation, the latter brings his cotton to Archie for ginning, while prowling for evidence of arson.
 In the film Elli Wallach played Silva as a comic villain who was almost likely to twirl his moustaches and wink at the camera.
 Socratis Otto makes him a much more credible catalyst for Baby Doll’s sexual awakening.
 Rather than leering at her, he is alive to her needs.
 It is she who propositions, and he who obliges, opening her mind to a world infinitely wider than life with Archie in a remote, ramshackle house.